Accu-mix makes an interesting fuel/oil container to mix two-stroke oil and fuel

 I also have used 10W-40 or 20W-50 auto oil in my `81 Guzzi with 110K miles on the motor for over 20 years.
 On this bike I change the auto oil every 2K mi. and the filter every 10K mi.

 The Guzzi spends most it’s time in the 3,500 to 4,500 rpm range and has a dry automotive type clutch.

 In total I have 6 – 2 or 3 wheel rigs and all of them run with auto oils.
 I have never regretted it.”

 From “B.M.”: Referring to the issue of motorcycle specific oil vs. automotive oil used in motorcycles)

 One, viscosity retention is not the only measure of an oil’s ability to protect an engine.
 Many motorcycles have flat tappet cam & rocker arm interfaces, which create high shear stresses.

 Newer automotive oils have removed the additives most beneficial in resisting these stresses (zinc?
 I’m not sure).
 This is a characteristic of the “Energy Conserving” oils recommended for modern automotive engines.

-don’t have any evidence of failures due to this in motorcycle engines, but I have seen evidence of failures in older automotive engines.
+I don’t have any evidence of failures due to this in motorcycle engines, but I have seen evidence of failures in older automotive engines.

 With the auto oil, I thought I was about due for a new clutch.
 I had to work at getting a smooth engagement without excessive slippage.
 With the moto oil, the clutch bite was much better and still smooth.